matter-labs/zinc/README.md

 ```rust
     let [mut] {var_name}: {type} = {expression};
 ```

+Variables are immutable by default unless declared with `mut` keyword.

 All variables must be named with scoping: scoping can be recursively introduced by conditionals and loops.